cap-js-community/odata-v2-adapter/README.md

 ### Singleton

-CDS OData V2 adapter is instantiated via CDS plugin as singleton, which is exposed at:
+CDS OData V2 adapter is instantiated via the CDS plugin as a singleton, which is exposed at:

 ```js
 const cds = require("@sap/cds");
 cds.cov2ap;
 ```

-The singleton can also be instantiated manually and accessed in custom server via:
+The singleton can also be instantiated manually and accessed in a custom server via:

 ```js
 const cov2ap = require("@cap-js-community/odata-v2-adapter");